TritonDataCenter/rfd/rfd/0034/README.md

 For each migration, we need the ability to show the current state and progress to the end user.

-CNAPI will provide a migration progress endpoint that can be used to monitor the progress of the migration.
+VMAPI will provide a migration progress endpoint that can be used to monitor the progress of the migration.

-CNAPI will connect with the cn-agent task on the source instance (using a TCP/IP socket) to retrieve status, filesystem transfer rates and overall progress (e.g. from zfs send/receive).
+VMAPI will connect with the cn-agent task on the source instance (using a TCP/IP socket) to retrieve status, filesystem transfer rates and overall progress (e.g. from zfs send/receive).

+TODO: Detail the events for this communication.

 ## Progress events

-The CNAPI progress endpoint will respond with a stream of events that describe all the completed migration phases and also the current state of the migration.
+The VMAPI progress endpoint will respond with a stream of events that describe all the completed migration phases and also the current state of the migration.
 Whilst connected to the endpoint, a current state event will be sent back every N seconds (e.g. every 2 seconds).